 A Kansas City native, Watkins earned a bachelor’s degree from the Oberlin Conservatory of Music, studying with Michael Rosen, and a master’s degree from Cleveland State University, where he worked with Tom Freer.
 He was a member of the Fort Wayne Philharmonic before joining the Minnesota Orchestra.

-In his spare time he enjoys playing golf, running and fishing, as well as preparing Kansas City-style barbecue.
+In his spare time, Kevin enjoys playing golf, running and fishing, as well as preparing Kansas City-style barbecue.